JordOfTheFlies/GMTrie/README.md

 If you just need to confirm a word is in a dictionary, use a struct/ds_map instead as that will be faster and use a fraction of the memory.
 No spelling correction, as I neither have the patience right now to write a fuzzy sort algorithm , nor faith it will run fast enough to be worth it.

 An example project shows how to use it for a basic autocomplete.
 Only the prefix_trie file is needed for general use and the test object/room should be deleted.
-The example project uses a public domain word list from: https://github.com/MichaelWehar/Public-Domain-Word-Lists
+The project uses a public domain 5000-word list from: https://github.com/MichaelWehar/Public-Domain-Word-Lists

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------